amaothree/amaothree.github.io/content/en/posts/Systemd-nspwan.md

 ### 1. Create a folder for the container

-From the host's view, Systemd-nspwan's containers are just folders by folders.
-This is because Systemd-nspwan is a lightweight namespace virtualization technology.
+From the host's view, Systemd-spawn's containers are just folders by folders.
+This is because Systemd-nspawn is a lightweight namespace virtualization technology.
 Similar to the chroot command, but more powerful, it completely virtualizes the file system hierarchy, process tree, various IPC subsystems, and hosts and domains.

 Next we create a folder in our home directory to hold the containers we will create later and a folder for the first container.